JacobDev1/xl-converter-flatpak/README.md

-An official prototype for a Flatpak build of XL Converter.
+The development environment for the official Flatpak builds of XL Converter.

 ## Progress